MLDemon: Deployment Monitoring for Machine Learning Systems: IMPLEMENTATION DETAILS

 \subsubsection{Bootstrapping}

 In order to get iterates for each data set, we generate the stream by bootstrap as follows.
-We block the data sequence into blocks of length $8$ and uniformly at random permute the data within each block.
-Because $ 8 \ll T$ this bootstrapping does not materially alter the structure of the drift.
+We block the data sequence into blocks of length $32$ and uniformly at random permute the data within each block.
+Because $ 32 \ll T$ this bootstrapping preserves the structure of the drift.